ChiyuCC/sequence-breaking-ff6/README.md

 -   First, save with Locke/Mog on the world map
 -   Switch to Kushu's party
--   Talk to Banon to switch to the three party mode, flee from Narshe, and execute the airship glitch
+-   Talk to Banon to switch to the three party mode, flee from Narshe, and execute the Airship Glitch
 -   You _could_ travel to any location in the WoB, as long as you don't trigger any events that have required characters
--   However, in this state the airship disappears after every use, so you would have to retrigger the airship glitch everytime you want to move
+-   However, in this state the airship disappears after every use, so you would have to retrigger the Airship Glitch everytime you want to move
--   This isn't a major problem though, as long as you keep at least one Kushu's party in Narshe
+-   This isn't a major problem though, as long as you keep at least one party in Narshe
     -   Or the exit to the Cave of South Figaro, which always puts you on the right spot in the world map too regardless of your last entered location
 -   Which party you use for your moogle raiding is up to you: all three have an advantage
     -   Kushu's party has no permanent characters, so you can freely level up as much as you want, for example while farming for drops